 Before we can answer that question, we need to know first: What is a solid?
 What’s a liquid?
 What’s a gas?

 Genetically modified organisms, or GMOs, refer to any plant or animal that has been genetically modified by humans.
-For centuries, breeders have been able to do this through selective breeding practices.

 Most earthquakes occur when a geological fault, fractures within the earth’s crust, slip and release energy.
 Individual faults, some of which form the tectonic plate boundaries, build up strain over decades and centuries to eventually break in large earthquakes.